 In the industrial sector, compressed air uses 5 to 10% of electricity consumption.
-This is true for almost all industrial sectors: steel, glass or cement production, food processing etc. So it is a good idea to look into monitoring and optimizing its use on site.
+This is true for almost all industrial sectors: steel, glass or cement production, food processing etc. So it is a good idea to look into monitoring and optimizing its production and consumption.
 What advantage does digitalization have for optimizing an installation?

 Compressed air: production and applications

 Compressed air production